avidspartan1/mcp-server-qdrant-rag/README.md

 ### Graceful Shutdown

-The server includes proper signal handling for graceful shutdown.
-When using stdio transport, you can cleanly exit with Ctrl+C (SIGINT) or SIGTERM.
+The server includes proper signal handling for immediate shutdown.
+When using stdio transport, you can exit with Ctrl+C (SIGINT) or SIGTERM.
 The server will:

 - Catch the interrupt signal
 - Print a shutdown message
-- Exit cleanly without hanging
+- Force immediate exit without waiting for background threads

+This uses `os._exit()` to ensure the process terminates immediately, which is necessary because the stdio transport creates background threads that can prevent normal shutdown.
 This is particularly important when running with `uvx` or in containerized environments.

 ## Support for other tools